phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 		/* global store */

-2. Then replace the `data()` method with one returning the the global store object to provide access to it:
+2. Then replace the `data()` method with one returning the global store object to provide access to it:

 		data () {
 		  return store;